storybookjs/telejson/README.md

 `allowRegExp`: When set to false, regular expressions will not be serialized. (default = true)

-`allowClass`: When set to false, class instances will not be serialized. (default = true)

 `allowError`: When set to false, error instances will not be serialized. (default = true)

 `allowDate`: When set to false, Date objects will not be serialized. (default = true)